Lausanne Vaud, Switzerland Travel Guide

 Swiss culture values order, politeness, and discretion.

-A handshake is common for introductions.
+IT'S common to shake hands for introductions.
 Use "Bonjour" (good day) during the day and "Bonsoir" (good night) after dark.
 "Au revoir" works as a standard farewell.

 Dress is generally smart casual.
-For visits to churches or cathedrals, respectful attire (shoulders and knees covered) is appreciated.
+For visits to churches or cathedrals, proper attire (shoulders and knees covered) is appreciated.

 Punctuality is important for restaurant reservations.
 Service charges are included in prices.
-Tipping is not mandatory, but rounding up or leaving a small amount for good service is common.
+Tipping is not mandatory, but adding a small amount or leaving a small amount for good service is common.

 Generally, photograph in public spaces.
-Be respectful of people's privacy; ask for permission before taking close-up photos of individuals.
-Inside museums, look for "no flash" or "no photography" signs.
+Be respectful of people's privacy; request permission before taking up-close-portrait photos.
+Inside museums, look for "without flash" or "no photography" signs.

 Switzerland's public transport exhibits excellent accessibility.
 If specific needs are present, contact SBB or TL in advance.